Dunelm House: Uncertain future and eventual listing

 In 2016, the university applied for a Certificate of Immunity from Listing, and revealed plans to demolish the building as part of their estate masterplan, saying it would cost £15 million to make the building fit for purpose.
+Historic England suggested that Dunelm House should be made a Grade II listed building, but culture secretary Karen Bradley said she was inclined instead to grant the certificate of immunity, allowing the building to be demolished.

 In 2017, the building hosted a conference under the title "Caring for Brutalism", sponsored by the university and the Twentieth Century Society, which brought together experts on brutalist architecture to discuss the significance and future of Dunelm House and similar 20th century buildings.

-Historic England recommended Dunelm House for listing and the Secretary of State's initial decision to grant a certificate of immunity was appealed by the Twentieth Century Society.
+The Secretary of State's initial decision to grant a certificate of immunity was appealed by the Twentieth Century Society.
 The initial appeal was unsuccessful but a second appeal on the grounds that there were irregularities in the listing process and evidence that the decision had been wrongly made led to an announcement in 2021 that the building would be listed at Grade II.
 This was reported in both local and national press.